-Coastal population is currently developing three times faster than global population.
+Coastal population is currently developing up to three times faster than the global mean.
 This development is combined with an increasing urbanisation trend.
-Concerns about climate-change induced rises in sea levels have driven in recent years extensive research in the area of assessing exposure of coastal population and assets to sea-level changes, and their potential impacts.
-However, previous studies do not account for this faster development of coastal population, thus underestimating future impacts or adaptation needs.
-Our work explores the ways in which we can account for the differential coastal growth and aims to develop spatially explicit estimates of future coastal population, under a range of socio-economic scenarios (e.g. SSP).
+Concerns about climate-change induced rises in sea levels have driven, in recent years, extensive research in the area of assessing exposure of coastal population and assets to sea-level changes and their potential impacts.
+However, previous studies rarely account for this faster development of coastal population, thus underestimating future impacts or adaptation needs.
+Our work explores the ways in which we can account for the differential coastal growth and develops spatially explicit estimates of future coastal population, under a range of socio-economic scenarios (e.g. SSP).